maldonado91/Surfs-Up2/README.md

     ![june](https://github.com/maldonado91/Surfs-Up2/blob/main/Resources/june_stats.PNG)

-* December also has an average temperature in the 70's but there is a small risk when looking at some of the lowest temperatures of 56 degrees.
+* December also has an average temperature in the 70's but there is a small risk when looking at some of the lower temperatures of 56 degrees.

     ![december](https://github.com/maldonado91/Surfs-Up2/blob/main/Resources/december_stats.PNG)

+* Overall the temperatures are similar despite the December cold season.
+Expectations are the temperature will reamin in the 70's no matter if we are in the summer or heading to the winter.

 #### However, the run time was much different in both instances.
 We saw much faster times, therefore, acheiving our goals of enhancing code performance.
 #### Here is 2017